BLaZeKiLL/twemoji-dart/README.md

 # Twemoji Dart Generator

-Simple script that takes in the tewmoji css and generates
+Simple script that takes in the tewmoji css and generates const url's for use with [flutter-svg](https://pub.dev/packages/flutter_svg)